7396014720

 REGENERATION is a present concept where the tissues that are lost due to periodontal disease are reconstructed to a certain extent using newer and advanced techniques.

-As you have learned, you may be prone to gum diseases that require constant and careful attention.
+As you have learned, you may be prone to periodontal diseases that require constant and careful attention.
 Like other chronic diseases, such as diabetes, hypertension and asthma, there is no permanent cure.
-Gum surgery helps control disease and prevents further destruction to the gums and bone, thereby minimizing tooth loss.
+Periodontal surgery helps control disease and prevents further destruction to the gums and bone, thereby minimizing tooth loss.
 Regular check-ups would ensure tooth loss is further minimized.